Tokyo Metropolitan Edo-Tokyo Museum

 Tokyo Metropolitan Theatre

-Tokyo Art Theater opened in October, Heisei 2 (1990).
+Tokyo Metropolitan Theatre opened in October, Heisei 2 (1990).
 It is a cultural complex that serves as a base for the creation and dissemination of artistic culture, education and human resource development, entertainment, and international cultural exchange centered on music and performing arts.
 With a total of 4 halls, including a concert hall for 2000 people equipped with the world's largest rotating pipe organ, we continuously hold unique and high-quality programs such as concerts, plays, dances and lectures.

 Civic Creative Base Tokyo